format_list_bulleted Topic Overview

 The maximums do not include Living Wage (Cost of Living) fees.
 These fees are automatically added to dining bills by some restaurants to compensate for high labor costs, ongoing labor shortages and increasing food costs.
 They may be listed on a receipt as Wellness fees, Dining-in fees, or Health care fees.

-Travel TypeDaily Maximum per Person
+Travel TypeDaily Maximum Per Person

 When a meal is provided as part of a conference, included in a hotel rate, transportation fare, or is part of an event or meeting where another party pays for the cost, a deduction must be made from the applicable reimbursement method.
 This includes when a business meal occurs while traveling.